Coronavirus - if you need to be off work to care for someone

 You might be able to get help if you’re off work caring for someone who is normally looked after another way.
 This might be because your child’s school is closed or an older person’s carer can’t come.

 - some or all of your pay from your employer

 - time off without using your annual leave

-If you’re off work to look after someone with coronavirus
+If you’re off work to look after someone who's self-isolating

-Your rights are different - you should check if you can get statutory sick pay because you’re self isolating.
+Your rights are different - you should check what benefits you could get.

 If your employer says you have to work